 Total revenue from ticket sales, before deductions.
 Revenue from home country vs. revenue from all other countries.
-A film's ability to maintain attendance over an extended period.
+A film's ability to maintain attendance over an extended hat are "legs" in box office terms? period.
+Significance of an opening weekend?
 First opportunity for a film to generate revenue and create buzz.
-How do ticket prices affect box office Higher prices can inflate gross revenue, even if tickets That's a Wrap!
+How do ticket prices affect box office numbers?

+Higher prices can inflate gross revenue, even if tickets sold is the same.
+That's a Wrap!